bwind/sticky-marshmallow/README.md

 register_db(db)
 ```

-## Example

 ## Notes

-This library is not built with performance in mind.
+This library is not built with performance in mind, but does implement a cursor object that lazily loads MongoDB documents.

-# TODO
+## TODO

-✓ Implement Cursor that lazily loads MongoDB documents
-✓ Implement delete()
-✓ Return object from save()
+* Support marshmallow_oneofschema
 * Implement save() with iterables as nested objects
 * Use `collection` from Repository.Meta
 * Prevent infinite loops